tomhartke/transformer-modifications/README.md

    However, I did not find this improved anything significantly (the default settings are reasonable).
 7. Sample:
    1. python sample.py --out_dir=out-shakespeare-char --num_samples=1

+## Future work
+Try sparse attention with multiscale heads looking back further distance.
+Could be set up so that total key number for each query is the same for each head (even if some heads look back much further).
+This could be used to compress the computational size of the context window, while looking much further back in real distance.

+Could try to create something a bit more similar to how humans process ideas.
+We have a more sequential process of reasoning, looking at one spot at a time, then going back and analyzing some other thing, then summarizing it in our head, then coming back and doing something similar in another layer.

+Papers to reference:
+Reformer, sparse transformer and strided attention ones.
+Different papers that already implemented distance-aware attention Routing transformer.
+Non-parametric transformer ideas
+Memory based and saving information for local review.
+Reference my other knowledge graph thing.

+Emphasize the idea that the structure of the attenion is not particularly accessible.